Reported by Jeanny Lim (email@example.com)

 What have you been doing to grow your presence in the international solar arena?

-What are your expectations for the development of the dye solar cell market in the coming years?
+What are your expectations for the development of the PV market in your country in 2010?

 Jeanny Lim is Editor-in-Chief of InterPV.
 Send your comments to firstname.lastname@example.org.